 Skip to content

-If you’re a certified electrician looking to make your own schedule and earn more money, starting an electrical business may be a wise career move for you.
+If you’re a certified electrician looking to own your schedule and earning potential, then starting an electrical business may be a smart career move.

-In this article, we’ll walk you through how to start your own successful electrical business in eight steps.
+In this article, we’ll walk you through how to start your own successful electrical business in nine steps.

 1. Get the required training and state license